inspektor-gadget/kubecon-na-2024/hands-on.md

 let's see the interaction between a process sending and receiving TCP traffic, the hooks, the programs and the map:

+The following diagram shows the sequence of events when a TCP connection sends
+data:

 ```mermaid
 sequenceDiagram
     participant Process